hashicorp/terraform-provider-google/website/docs/r/compute_global_forwarding_rule.html.markdown

 * `port_range` - (Optional) A range e.g. "1024-2048" or a single port "1024"
     (defaults to all ports!).
-  Some types of forwarding target have constraints on the acceptable ports:
+  Some types of forwarding targets have constraints on the acceptable ports:
   * Target HTTP proxy: 80, 8080
   * Target HTTPS proxy: 443
   * Target TCP proxy: 25, 43, 110, 143, 195, 443, 465, 587, 700, 993, 995, 1883, 5222